 Lighting

-It’s important that the root cellar be kept completely dark so food doesn’t go bad or potatoes don’t start sprouting.
+The root cellar must be kept completely dark so food doesn’t go bad or potatoes don’t start sprouting.

-Obviously, you’ll want some sort of light so you can see your produce.
-If you don’t feel like bringing electricity into your root cellar, you can just use a headlamp.
+Obviously, you’ll want some light so you can see your produce.
+You can use a headlamp if you don’t feel like bringing electricity into your root cellar.

 If you do install a light, consider putting it on a timer.
-That way, if you forget to turn it off, your food won’t be ruined by the light.
+That way, if you forget to turn it off, the light won’t ruin your food.

 Drainage